Fractional Brauer configuration algebras II: covering theory: Abstract

 \section{Abstract}

-In this paper, we develop a covering theory for the fractional Brauer configurations and connect it with the coverings of the associated quivers with relations in the sense of Mart\'inez-Villa and De La Pe\~na.
-Among the results, we show the following: (1) The universal cover of any fractional Brauer configuration is simply connected and in type MS we construct explicitly the universal cover of fractional Brauer configurations; (2) The fundamental group of a fractional Brauer configuration $E$ in type S is isomorphic to the fundamental group of the of the associated quiver with relations $(Q_E,I_E)$; (3) A (regular) covering of fractional Brauer configurations induces a (Galois) covering of the associated fractional Brauer configuration categories; (4) Set up an analogy of Van Kampen theorem to calculate the fundamental group of any connected Brauer configuration.
+In this paper, we develop a covering theory for the fractional Brauer configurations and connect it with the coverings of the associated quivers with relations in the sense of Mart\'inez-Villa and de la Pe\~na.
+Among the results, we show the following: (1) The universal cover of any fractional Brauer configuration is simply connected and we construct explicitly the universal cover of fractional Brauer configurations of type MS; (2) The fundamental group of a fractional Brauer configuration $E$ of type S is isomorphic to the fundamental group of the associated quiver with relations $(Q_E,I_E)$; (3) A (regular) covering of fractional Brauer configurations induces a (Galois) covering of the associated fractional Brauer configuration categories; (4) Set up an analogy of Van Kampen theorem for fractional Brauer configurations and apply it to calculate the fundamental group of any connected Brauer configuration.